Reema504/soc-BruteForce-Investigation/README.md

 ## 🧠 Analysis

-The attacker performed brute-force attempts, gained access, and executed PowerShell commands.
+The attacker conducted a brute-force attack, successfully compromised the admin account, and executed suspicious PowerShell commands, indicating potential malicious activity.

+---

+ ## 🔑 Key Insight

+The detection was based on correlating multiple events rather than relying on a single alert, which is a critical SOC analyst skill.

 ---